 These retaining wall designs are reminiscent of the stone walls that run through the woods in the North East, designating ancient property lines and farm boundaries.
-They look incredible when used as long walls in medium height, and they can do a fair job of staying put.
+They look incredible when used as long walls of medium height, and they can do a fair job of staying put.

 While stacked stone walls can be mortared in place, traditionally they are dry-stacked.
 There are some benefits to this technique.
 With a dry-stack, there’s less of a concern of water being trapped behind the wall due to the inherently porous nature.
 Also, if the ground does in fact heave, a well-built wall will have enough flexibility to move slightly.
 The downside is that dry-stacked stone walls cannot be very tall.

-Using retaining walls to create raised garden beds is a great way to accomplish a task while making it look good.
+Using retaining walls to create raised garden beds is a great way to accomplish the task while making it look good.
 Everyone loves the look of a raised garden bed.
 Imagine enhancing a bed’s look with a handsome stone, brick, timber, or concrete retaining wall.

 There are a few ways to incorporate a raised garden bed into your retaining wall project.
-One way is to use a heavy-duty retaining wall to hold back the soil, rocks, and grass, and using it as a backdrop for a raised garden bed.
-If you build both the retaining wall and garden bed with the same material, the end result appears as if two, or more, tiered retaining walls are holding back tons of earth, when the reality is the garden bed is completely separate and stable.
+One way is to use a heavy-duty retaining wall to hold back the soil, rocks, and grass, using it as a backdrop for a raised garden bed.
+If you build both the retaining wall and garden bed with the same material, the end result appears as if two or more tiered retaining walls are holding back tons of earth, when the reality is the garden bed is completely separate and stable.

 Another way to incorporate a raised bed into a retaining wall project is by using smart back-filling techniques.
-Plan your retaining wall while leaving enough space behind it to put in a decent sized garden bed.
-When you backfill the space, use paver base, gravel, and a tamp to flatten and solidify the base.
+Plan your retaining wall while leaving enough space behind it to put in a decent-sized garden bed.
+When you backfill the space, use a paver base, gravel, and a tamp to flatten and solidify the base.
 Now fill the remaining space with garden soil and plants, flowers, and trees.